Advitya17/AutoBrickify/README.md

 `git clone https://github.com/Advitya17/AutoBrickify` & `cd AutoBrickify`

+Then run the command below to setup the tool environment.

 `python run.py env-setup`

 This'll print a message to the console at the end to confirm setup.